manteiga25/linux/Documentation/process/maintainer-tip.rst

 The release candidate -rc1 is the starting point for new patches to be applied which are targeted for the next merge window.

+So called _urgent_ branches will be merged into mainline during the stabilization phase of each release.

 Git